-To add the network interfaces to the backup routes system, mark the checkbox(s) of the following interface options: Enable backup routes switching for Mobile WAN, Enable backup routes switching for PPPoE, Enable backup routes switching for WiFi STA, Enable backup routes switching for Primary LAN or Enable backup routes switching for Secondary LAN.
+To add the network interfaces to the backup routes system, mark the checkbox(s) of the following interface options: Enable backup routes switching for Mobile WAN, Enable backup routes switching for PPPoE, Enable backup routes switching for WiFi STA, Enable backup routes switching for Primary LAN, Enable backup routes switching for Secondary LAN or Enable backup routes switching for Tertiary LAN.
 Enabled interfaces are then used for WAN access either in Single WAN mode (only one interface at a time) or in Multiple WANs mode (multiple interfaces at a time), based on priorities set:

 Item Description Priority Priority for the type of connection (network interface).
 Ping IP Address Destination IPv4 address or domain name of ping queries to check the connection.
 Ping IPv6 Address Destination IPv6 address or domain name of ping queries to check the connection.
 Ping Interval The time interval between consecutive ping queries.
+Table 22, Dealcus Dautae